Buildstarted/buildstarted.com/_posts/2012-08-17-why-you-should-care-about-parrot-a-new-asp-net-mvc-view-engine.md

     </ul>

-Note the parameter for <code style="display:inline;">li is <code style="display:inline;">this because the element we want to output is the current item in the list.
-If this were a property we wanted to output like <code style="display:inline;">Name we would just use <code style="display:inline;">li(Name) or <code style="display:inline;">li > :Name.
+Note the parameter for `li` is `this` because the element we want to output is the current item in the list.
+If this were a property we wanted to output like `Name` we would just use `li(Name)` or `li > :Name`.
 By default all html elements support IEnumerable parameters.
 Some, such as any self closing element, will ignore the parameter.

 ##Renderers